-The Freight Specific Charge is a charge that was introduced for CP5.
-The purpose of the charge is to contribute to the recovery of freight avoidable costs (i.e. costs that would be avoided if there was no freight traffic on the network) that are not recovered through other freight track access charges.
-Consistent with relevant legislation, Article 32 (1) of the Directive

-2012/34/EU, the charge is only levied on segments of the market deemed by ORR as capable of bearing the cost.
-Consistent with the Freight Only Line Charge, in CP5 the charge will only be levied on traffic carrying coal for the electricity supply industry, spent nuclear fuel and iron ore.
-The charge is paid by freight RUs as a mark-up on the Variable Usage Charge.
+The Freight Specific Charge contributes to the recovery of freight avoidable costs (i.e. costs that would be avoided if there was no freight traffic on the network) that are not recovered through other freight track access charges.
+Consistent with relevant legislation, Article 32 (1) of the Directive 2012/34/EU, the charge is only levied on segments of the market deemed by ORR as capable of bearing the cost.
+In CP6 the charge will only be levied on traffic carrying coal for the electricity supply industry, spent nuclear fuel, biomass for the electricity supply industry, and iron ore.
+The freight specific charge is indexed, annually, to the Consumer Prices Index.